 - Serve the beans: Open one end of the foil envelope - be careful, the steam is hot - and pour the beans onto a platter.
 Serve.

-- This technique will work with any semi-tender vegetable that you can steam in about fifteen minutes.
+This technique will work with any semi-tender vegetable that you can steam in about fifteen to twenty minutes.
 I use it to make make foil pouch baby carrots, asparagus, and broccoli on a regular basis.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.